Jack Loeks

-John Loeks (family name formerly Loekis) (1918 – February 22, 2004) was an American movie theatre pioneer, born in Grand Rapids, Michigan.
-Loeks opened the single screen Midtown Theatre in The downtown Grand Rapids, in 1944.
+John "Jack" Loeks (family name formerly Loekis) (1918 – February 22, 2004) was an American movie theater pioneer, born in Grand Rapids, Michigan.
+He opened one of the first muliplex theaters, Studio 28.

 Career

-Loeks opened Studio 28.
+Loeks opened his first theater, the single screen Foto News Theater, in downtown Grand Rapids, in 1944.
+In 1948, the theater was renamed to Midtown Theatre.

+Loeks opened the theater Studio 28, which was one of the first multiplex theaters, in 1965.
+By 1988, Studio 28 was the largest multiplex in the world, with 20 screens and 6000 seats.

 He also opened several drive-in movie theaters in West Michigan, and also opened a number of other cinemas across Michigan.
-Loeks also participated in a lawsuit against Hollywood which opened the way for privately owned theatres to show first-run Hollywood movies.
+Loeks also participated in a lawsuit against Hollywood which opened the way for privately owned theaters to show first-run Hollywood movies.

-Loeks had two sons, Jim and John Jr. Jim broke off from the Jack Loeks Theatres company and started his own movie theater, Star Theatre.
-John Loeks, Jr. has since become the owner and CEO of Loeks Theatres, Inc., which is now known as Celebration!
+Loeks had two sons, Jim and John Jr. Jim broke off from the Jack Loeks theaters company and started his own movie theater, Star Theatres.
+John Loeks, Jr. has since become the owner and CEO of Loeks theaters, Inc., which is now known as Celebration!
 Cinema.

 Loeks also had 2 daughters, Lannie Loeks and Merie Loeks, who live in New Mexico.

 1980s

 During the mid and late 1980s, Loeks maintained a vacation home on Mackinac Island, Michigan.
 The island had no dedicated movie theater and traveling to the mainland for shows wasn't convenient for the island's residents, so Loeks partnered with a local hotel (named the Mackinac Hotel at the time) whose approximately 500 seat auditorium, complete with balcony, was used for weekly summer screenings.